chris-peacock/Data-and-code-masters/README.md

 ## fourier_profile
   *inputs = (data,# of points in linear interpolation, size of local average,low freq cutoff,high freq cutoff,plot? (boolean 1 = yes, 0 = no),checkfourier     (boolean))

-  *dpeak: outputs real-space period corresponding to the peak in the fourier transform in the frequency region between low and high freq cutoff, size = (#of samples,
+  *dpeak: outputs array of real-space period corresponding to the peak in the fourier transform in the frequency region between low and high freq cutoff, size = (#of samples,
           #of strain increments,
           #of ROI)